hmrc/ctc-traders-phase5-tis/source/documentation/partials/_rules_e_intro.md

 During the transition period:

-- the NCTS4 service will continue running to deal with in-flight transit declarations submitted before the go-live of the UK NCTS5 service
 - the NCTS5 service will handle all new declarations
 - technical rules **with** Transitional Period (TP) measures will be applied to the following message types:
   - 'Arrival Notification' E_ARR_NOT (IE007)